embl-bio-it/python-mattermost-autodriver/README.rst

         Optional options

         These options already have useful defaults or are just not needed in every case.
-        In most cases, you won't need to modify these, especially the basepath.
+        In most cases, you won't need to modify these.
         If you can only use a self signed/insecure certificate, you should set verify to your CA file or to False.
 Please double check this if you have any errors while using a self signed certificate!
         """
         'scheme': 'https',
         'port': 8065,
-        'basepath': '',
         'verify': True,  # Or /path/to/file.pem
         'mfa_token': 'YourMFAToken',
         """